Sinuses are cavities inside the skull of an individual that is situated around the eyes and nose and within the ears.

 Larger polyps or clusters can cause problems with breathing and can affect the sense of smell of someone.
 These can also block the sinuses of a person which leads to infections.

 Sinusitis is swelling of the or passages of the nasal sinuses.
 It can sometimes be termed an infection with the sinus.
 A person with sinusitis may have the symptoms listed below:

-Other infections, ongoing blockages, abnormal growths, and other problems which cause inflammation in the nasal passages and sinuses may also require sinus surgery.
+Other infections, ongoing blockages, abnormal growths, and other problems that cause inflammation in the nasal passages and sinuses may also require sinus surgery.

 Image-guided endoscopic surgery is a newer technique that may be prescribed after prior sinus surgery for serious cases of sinus blockages.

 This method of procedure, in addition to using an endoscope, uses a near-three-dimensional mapping device to show the surgeon the location of the surgical instruments.
 CT scans and infrared signals are used to do this.